 If ruleId (§3.43.3) is present, the notification object SHOULD contain a property named ruleIndex whose value is a non-negative integer that specifies the index of the relevant rule object (§3.38) in resources.rules or in an external resource file (§3.10.6.4) or external property file (§3.12.2.1).
 If this property is absent, it SHALL default to -1.

-NOTE: If ruleIndex is absent, a SARIF consumer will not be able to locate metadata for the rule without traversing the resources.rules array searching for a rule whose id property (§3.38.3) matches ruleId.
-Even that will not work if multiple rules have the same id, which does happen for some tools.
+NOTE: If ruleIndex is absent, a SARIF consumer will not be able to locate metadata for the rule.

 EXAMPLE: In this example, there is more than one rule with id CA1711. ruleIndex uniquely specifies the relevant rule, whether or not there are multiple rules with the same id.